Section 12.1 Microsoft Word

 At this point in your academic career, you are likely acquainted with at least one word processor.
-Many computers come with a license for Microsoft Word and those that do not may use Apple Pages or LibreOffice Writer (both of which are free), among others.
-Also, there are freeware options available online for your word processing needs (e.g., Microsoft Office Online, iCloud Pages, and Google Docs).
-If you are looking for a word processor, it's best to try out different ones and use the one that works best for you.
-As Microsoft Office is available to all Puget Sound students on the university's virtual desktop (vDesk), it is the word processor we will be exploring here.
+Many computers come with a license for Microsoft Word 1 and those that do not may use Apple Pages 2 or LibreOffice Writer 3 (both of which are free), among others.
+Also, there are freeware options available online for your word processing needs (e.g., Microsoft Office Online 4 , iCloud Pages 5 , and Google Docs 6 ).
+If you are looking for a word processor, it’s best to try out different ones and use the one that works best for you.
+Microsoft Word is the word processor we’ll be exploring here.
 The exact tips and tricks presented here may not translate across applications, but most word processors will have similar functions.